How to Build and Maintain a Clean and Valid Email List

 A registration confirmation — double opt-in or confirmed opt-in — is primarily used to confirm a person's intent to join a list.
 A confirmed opt-in process involves sending an email immediately after a person registers, with a request to click a confirmation link.

-The disadvantage of a confirmed opt-in method is that not all registrants click on the confirmation link which results in a reduction in the number of people added to the email program.
+The disadvantage of the confirmed opt-in method is that not all registrants click on the confirmation link which results in a reduction in the number of people added to the email program.
 For this reason, some marketers do not use a confirmed opt-in.

 No matter what opt-in method you use, in-form verification tools like Mailgun validation do a great job of ensuring that typo mistakes are avoided.
 Web form verification tools are developed specifically for eliminating typo mistakes before they become invalid emails.